Bhadra, Rajasthan: Administration

-There are 215 villages under Bhadra Tehsil, of which the main ones are:
+Area-wise, Nethrana is the largest village of the Bhadra subdistrict.
+There are 215 villages under Bhadra Tehsil.

 Demographics

-As of the 2011 Indian census, Bhadra has a population of 127,000.
-Males constitute 53% (70,000) of the population and females 47% (57,000).
-Bhadra has an average literacy rate of 61%, higher than the national average of 59.5%; with 60% of the males and 40% of females literate.
+As of the 2011 Indian census, Bhadra has a population of 40,662.
+Males constitute 53% (21,215) of the population and females 47% (19,447).
+Bhadra has an average literacy rate of 75%, higher than the national average of 74%; with 81% of the males and 67% of females literate.
 15% of the population is under 6 years of age.

 Language

 Bagri, a dialect of the Rajasthani language, is spoken by a majority of the population.
-A little influence of the Haryanvi language can be noticed because of the close proximity of the town to Haryana.

 Places of interest

 Bhadra Market is famous for clothes and textiles imported from Haryana.
 The main market is located near Bapu Walo Ki Dharamsala at Murti Chowk.

 Gogamedi (गोगामेड़ी) is a village of religious importance in the Hanumangarh district of Rajasthan, India, 350 km from Jaipur.
 A grand fair is held in Gogamedi in August in memory of Gogaji (a Chauhan Rajput from Dadrewa village in Churu district) which runs for one month from the Poornima of Sharvan to the Poornima of Bhadrapad every year.
 Gogamedi is accessible on NH 65 from Chandigarh.